_____________

 The most complete List of the Gaspee Raiders.

-The Rhode Island men that captured and destroyed the English Navy ship Gaspee.
+The Rhode Island men that captured and destroyed the English Navy ship Gaspee: The Gaspee Raiders.

-This list of men by the Joseph Bucklin Society triples the names of men that were identified by historians during the last century, plus this list adds historic facts about each of the Gaspee Raiders.
-There were over 100 attackers, so our research continues.
+This century, we have identified triple the number of names of men above the number identified by historians during the last two centuries.
+Plus, this list gives you the links to facts about each of the Gaspee Raiders.
+There were over 100 attackers, so our Joseph Bucklin Society research continues.
 Further, a separate research effort of the Joseph Bucklin Society is to identify more of the various family, social, church, government, and business relationships among the raiders.
-It was those connections among the men that firmly supported the conspiracy of hiding the identities, from friend and foe alike, through 20 years (until the end of the Revolutionary War)!
+It was those family, social, church, government, and business connections that firmly supported the conspiracy to hide the identities, from friend and foe alike, through almost 20 years!

 Raiders A - G